kbbgl/e2ewd/README.md

 Tests are performed for all ElastiCubes with are in _RUNNING_ mode.

 ### Instructions
-Installer available [here](https://github.com/kbbgl/e2ewd_installer).
-It will download assets and create the configuration file automatically.

 1) Download or clone the project to the Sisense server.
 2) Navigate to `[path/to/dir]/build/libs/` (where `[path/to/dir]` is where you saved the project.)